azadbolour/boardgame/README.md

 ## Versions

-Version 0.2.0.
-Beta 1.
-Released.
-Version 0.5.0 development started.
+Version 0.5 beta.

 ## The Board Game

-The board game is in the same genre as other well-known crossword games.
+The board game is in the same genre as other well-known crossword games: drag and drop letters to form words on a square board.
-The detailed rules will not be documented here as they are subject to change.
-But they are pretty easy to discern by playing the game.

 See the [project web site](http://www.bolour.com/boardgame/index.html).

 ## Scope

-I started this application as a means of learning real-world Haskell.
-Of course, the board game needed at least a web user interface, and for that I decided to use React, and specifically React drap and drop.
-Like Haskell, React and React DND were also new to me at the time.

-My initial aim in this project is to demonstrate a production-quality application in Haskell.
-I like Haskell a lot as a language.
-But because its IDE tooling is not on a par with more mainstream languages, I am less efficient in it.
-For this reason, I started programming the game server in Scala as well.
-Because of its better IDE support, I find I am quite a bit more efficient in Scala than in Haskell.

-At this time, development of both servers in this project proceeds in lock step.
-And the two sub-projects cross fertilize each other and help in getting a better grasp of both languages and their idioms and patterns of usage.
+This project is intended as an test bed for the development and deployment of production quality applications by using different programming languages and their ecosystems.

+It defines a board game API, and client and server implementations for it.
+At this time, the API has two server implementations, one in Haskell and one in Scala, and one client implementation, in Javascript using the React framework.

+For a simple representation of the API, see the Haskell module BoardGame.Common.GameApi in teh haskell-server hierarchy.

-The first implementation is being developed on the MAC OS/X 10.9+, deployed on Linux Amazon EC2 instance, and accessed through Chrome version 60+ on the MAC.
+The first implementation is being developed on the MAC OS/X 10.9+, deployed on Linux Amazon EC2 instance, and accessed through modern browsers.

 ## Sub-Projects